80 Wholesale Terms Everyone Should Know

 Less-than-Truckload (LTL)

-A shipping option for ground freight loads that are not large enough to take up the capacity of an entire truck.
+A shipping method for freight not large enough to fill a truck.

 Line Sheet